awanaut/Overseerr-Media-Mender/README.md

 ## Limitation
 Sonarr's API does not have an easy way to add a release to a block list unless it's currently stuck in the queue.
 You may run the risk of Sonarr regrabbing the same release.
 This can be a problem if it's a fully borked release instead of a half imported media item.

+I have not tested this on Jellyseer, but I imagine since the API's are the same, it should work.

 ## Prerequisites

 - Docker